M-Dilshad/ContactForm/README.md

 # ContactForm

-A contact form made as a self picked exercise.
+coded as a self picked exercise.